aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     Larger items cannot be written to DynamoDB and will cause exceptions.

 ???+ info "Info: DynamoDB"
-    Each function invocation will generally make 2 requests to DynamoDB.
-If the result returned by your Lambda is less than 1kb, you can expect 2 WCUs per invocation.
+    Each function invocation will make only 1 request to DynamoDB by using DynamoDB's [conditional expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html){target="_blank"} to ensure that we don't overwrite existing records, and [ReturnValuesOnConditionCheckFailure](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html#DDB-PutItem-request-ReturnValuesOnConditionCheckFailure){target="_blank"} to return the record if it exists.
+    See [AWS Blog post on handling conditional write errors](https://aws.amazon.com/blogs/database/handle-conditional-write-errors-in-high-concurrency-scenarios-with-amazon-dynamodb/) for more details.
     For retried invocations, you will see 1WCU and 1RCU.
     Review the [DynamoDB pricing documentation](https://aws.amazon.com/dynamodb/pricing/){target="_blank"} to estimate the cost.

 ### MakeIdempotent function wrapper